itaykarat/puzzle-solver-AI-algorithms/README.md

 # AI_8_Puzzle_Search_Algorithms

+### RUN INSTRUCTIONS ###
+{You can choose to play the puzzle game with a board sized 3x3 or board sized 4x4}
+{You can choose which search algorithm to use - iterative deepening/ bfs/Astar}
+  WRITE IN CMD::  python main_3x3.py/main_4x4.py id/bfs/astar

 A version of the 8-puzzle game, in the 3x3 version there are 9 tiles from 1 to 9, and 1 to 16 in the 4x4.
 Each tile needs to be in its goal position in order for the puzzle to be solved.
 The rules are: only switch 2 tile at a time, vertically or horizontally.